-If your club handles cash, document your cash transactions in a petty cash journal (see page 2 of our template):
+If your club handles cash, document your cash transactions in a petty cash journal.

-If you do this on paper during events such as O-Day, ensure that this is copied into your online version as soon as possible.
+If you do this on paper during events such as O-Day, ensure that this is copied into your online version as soon as possible or take a photo.

 Make sure your paper journal and online journal match.

 Make sure exact expenditure is agreed upon by your club committee before club funds are spent.
 It is recommended that you document this in writing to avoid issues.